VelinP/postbuy/README.md

         The data is then imported to the three components (Bags, shoes , watches) with the useEffect hook and stored in a state, basically mimicking a fetch request from a server.
+All the data is hardcoded.
         Since i don't have the option to use unique keys for the grid , i just added ascending ids to each of the objects, starting from 1-100 for bags , 100-200 for shoes , and 200-300 for watches.
         I think it's okay since i dont have a server to gurantee myself unique ids and since they app doesnt have the functionality to delete i think its passable.